Wikia/vignette/README.md

 Same as the above except that the image will not be upscaled-- the original height and width need to be larger than those specified.

+### Note Regarding Legacy Compatibility

+Vignette also supports legacy Wikia thumbnail request URIs.
+This request format is no longer supported and is currently provided for transitional support.
+The legacy support is handled under the `*.legacy.*` namespaces.

+It should also be noted that there may be subtle differences between the thumbnails generated via the legacy and vignette URIs.
+For example, Legacy URLs and Vignette URLs calculate window width/height differently because the parameters to the image mean different things.
+In the legacy format `a,b,c,d`, `a` is `x-offset`, `b` is `x-endpoint` (which is not specified at all in Vignette URLs), and `c,d` are the same but for `y`.
+In Vignette URLs, we specify the `x-offset`, which is the same as a above, but we specify window-width instead of `x-endpoint` (where `window-width` is `x-endpoint - x-offset`).

 # License

 Copyright © 2014 Wikia